Skip to main content

 should I offer an incentive to get clients to leave a review

 Avoid it.
-Google, Trustpilot, and Clutch explicitly prohibit incentivized reviews and can remove them or penalize your listing.
-A personalized request referencing the actual service you delivered consistently outperforms incentive campaigns in both response rate and platform compliance.
+Google, Trustpilot, and Clutch explicitly prohibit incentivised reviews and can remove them or penalise your listing.
+A personalised request referencing the actual service you delivered consistently outperforms incentive campaigns in both response rate and platform compliance.